-Interest expense, net was \$3.3 million and \$3.1 million for the years ended December 31, 2018 and 2017, respectively.
+Interest expense, net was \$1.8 million and \$3.3 million for the years ended December 31, 2019 and 2018, respectively.
 Interest expense primarily relates to our Loan Agreement which bears interest at 10.5% plus the amount by which the one-month LIBOR exceeds 0.5%.
+The decrease in interest expense from 2018 to 2019 was driven by the continued repayment of principal amounts outstanding in accordance with the terms of the Loan Agreement.